crawlem/balloons-inc/src/documents/workshops.html.md

 galleryId: 6663465802
 testimonials: true
 ---
 The only thing more exciting than receiving a balloon model is making your own.
-Whether you’re looking to entertain a group of young people or run a corporate team building event, learning to twist balloons into wonderful creations is a whole bunch of fun.
+Whether you're looking to entertain a group of young people or run a corporate team building event, learning to twist balloons into wonderful creations is a whole bunch of fun.

 During the balloon twisting workshop delegates will learn some of the balloon basics and then progress onto making their very own hats, flowers and animals.
 With a mixture of demonstrations, challenges and games, this interactive workshop is a truly unique experience for older children (7+) or for adults.
 All the delegates will leave with their wonderful balloon models, certificate of achievement and some fun memories.

-### Balloons Inc. Workshop Rates
+### Balloons Inc. workshop rates

 £95 for 1 hour balloon workshop - up to 12 people
 £135 for 1.5 hour balloon workshop - up to 20 people